 - Review of Tony Fels, Switching Sides: How a Generation of Historians Lost Sympathy for the Victims of the Salem Witch Hunt (Baltimore, MD: Johns Hopkins University Press, 2018) in the New England Quarterly (December, 2018)

-- "Petitioning for their 'Liberty': Wives and Sisters in the Boston First Church Schism 1669-1674" (under consideration by the William and Mary Quarterly)
+- "Petitioning for their 'Liberty': Wives and Sisters in the Boston First Church Schism 1669-1674" (under consideration by the New England Quarterly)